wp-plugins/light-social/readme.txt

 2. This is how the plugin looks in Google Reader.

 == Changelog ==

+= 1.5 =
+* Handles selective placement and position of the links.

 = 1.4 =
 * Added DotNetShoutout social site.